lancejpollard/ubiquitously/README.markdown

 ## Todo

+- find most appropriate tags for each service
+- slideshare
 - if submission already exists (digg, dzone, reddit...), then make description a comment and digg it.
 - validations for each service (description wordcount, num tags, categories, title)
 - who can post (is it for just me or for other people)?